Air Hoists / Pneumatic Hoist

 Cubic metre per minute (M3/min) x by 16.6666 to get Litre per second (l/sec)

 There are certain features which all good quality pneumatic hoists should incorporate.
-They should include safety elements like load brakes, emergency stop devices, shock loading protection, upper & lower limit switches and hooks with safety catches.
+They should include safety elements like load brakes, emergency stop devices and shock loading protection.
+But should also include upper & lower limit switches and hooks with safety catches.

 Other good features of an air hoist include; variable speed control, choice of control device, planetary gearboxes, vane motors.
 As well as integrated trolleys, low noise levels, self-cooling motors, main air valve shut off features and quality calibrated load chain.

-Lifting Hoists Direct can supply air hoists from leading manufacturers for guaranteed quality, with models available with working load limits up to 50 tonne.
+Lifting Hoists Direct can supply air hoists from leading manufacturers including Red Rooster, JDN and Yale for guaranteed quality, with models available with working load limits up to 50 tonne.